User-Generated Content (UGC) A Part Of Your Social Media Strategy

 Taking UGC rights from your audience before you repost their content is important.
-When someone creates content on social media, they are the owner of that content, and if you don’t take their permission before using it, they have the right to take legal actions against you.
+When someone creates content on social media, they are the owner of that content, and if you don’t take their permission before using it, they have the right to take legal action against you.

 Why face any hassles when you can sign a user rights agreement with them and peacefully repurpose their content for your marketing campaigns.

 Credit The Content Creator